handav/twitter-bots/README.md

 9. Make a Bot That Analyzes Human Emotions in Photos with Google Cloud Vision API - With this bot, we’ll find the number of faces in a photo that is tweeted at us, and respond back with what emotions the faces are expressing, using the Google Cloud Vision API.

-10. Make A Story Generation Bot with Tracery - Tracery is a brilliant tool to more easily create story grammars and structure.
+10. Make A Story Generation Bot with Tracery - Tracery is a brilliant tool to more easily create text grammars and structure.
 In this lesson, we’ll create a bot that tweets out tiny stories.

-11. Make a Bot That Reads a Real-Time API with Sunlight Foundation - Sunlight Foundation APIs provide real-time data of congressional actions.
-In this lesson, we’ll tweet the data as it is released.
+11. Make A Silly Movie Noun Bot - Using Natural.js and the New York Times Developer API, we’ll create a silly bot that collects all the nouns in a movie review.

-12. Tweet From A List of Predefined Tweets - We’ll make a bot that pulls a tweet from a list of pre-written tweets, using Google Spreadsheets.
+12. Make a Bot That Saves and Retrieves Tweets from Google Spreadsheets with the ProPublica API - The ProPublica APIs provide daily data of congressional actions.
+In this lesson, we’ll tweet data, learn how to save our tweets to Google Spreadsheets, and retrieve tweets from the same spreadsheet.

-13. Make A Silly Movie Noun Bot - Using Natural.js and the New York Times Developer API, we’ll create a silly bot that collects all the nouns in a movie review.
+13. Make a Twitter Audio Bot That Composes a Ditty Based on a Tweet - In the final bot lesson, we'll create a MIDI file composed based on a tweet that mentions us.
+Because Twitter only supports uploading audio in video form, we'll learn how to create a video from the MIDI file and post it to Twitter.

 14. Host Your Bot using Heroku - We’ll learn how to host our bot using Heroku.